Mapping the UFO scene using association charts

 The Lue Elizondo/Tom DeLonge/AATIP/TTSA saga:

-Updated 12/30/2021 to include Coast to Coast AM and Altamira Corporation (both connected to George Knapp), as well as James Lacatski (connected to Luis Elizondo and DIA).
+Updated 5/19/2022 to include AAWSAP - which was the real "AATIP" - as well as Elizondo's personal initiative that he called "AATIP", which was not funded or sanctioned by the Department of Defense.
+See Steven Greenstreet's detailed breakdown of the confusion.
+Download image here.
+Updated 4/20/2022 to include Kit Green connection to Robert Bigelow, Colm Kelleher and Garry Nolan, Garry Nolan connection to Diana Pasulka and Steven Greer, Jacques Vallee connection to Diana Pasulka and Kit Green, and Jim Semivan connection to John Ramirez.
+Updated 3/15/2022 to include Kevin Day connection to UAPx, Saphire Project and Earthtech connection to Hal Puthoff, and Harry Reid connection to James Lacatski.
+Updated 12/30/2021 to include Coast to Coast AM and Altamira Corporation (both connected to George Knapp), as well as James Lacatski (connected to Lue Elizondo and DIA).
 Updated 12/15/2021 to include Representative Ruben Gallego and correspondence between Nick Pope and George Knapp.
 Updated 12/11/2021 to include Avi Loeb's Galileo Project initiative and connections, Senator Kirsten Gillibrand and her legislative amendment 4810 (plus updated version 1638), highlighting of "Senate" box and connections, and addition of Gary Voorhis and his UAPx initiative.
 Updated 11/7/2021 to include John Podesta connection to CFI (Center for Freedom of Information), as well as connections between Kit Green, Hal Puthoff and Jacques Vallée.
 DoD links also highlighted with red.
 Updated 10/24/2021 to include new colors to highly key institutions involved in/that have historical significance to this saga, and increased line thicknesses for some connections.
-Download image here.
 The information used in this chart comes from various Internet articles, newspaper reports and TTSA's own website.
 I've tried to only include information for which there is overlapping corroboration from multiple sources.
-However, it should be noted that some details are possibly incorrect, especially given the Pentagon's own ambiguous and at times contradictory announcements about Elizondo's exact role and the status of AATIP (I will also have to update the chart to incorporate the role of AAWSAP - which is/was affiliated with AATIP but is kinda-sorta not the same thing - and possibly also the Skinwalker Ranch brouhaha, which involves many people mentioned here).

 This one provides endless fascination and entertainment for people today since it is an ongoing saga, with many people feeling they have a "stake" in it (just see Twitter for regular flame-wars and accusations/counter-accusations among people have nothing directly to do with any of this business but who somehow feel that they "own" it).
 People are often ignorant about the historical precedents pertaining to government involvement in the UFO narrative, and therefore imagine the current spat to be something totally new under the sun.
 However, to return to NICAP, it is noteworthy that there are some striking parallels between Tom DeLonge's "To The Stars Academy" and the early NICAP initiatives that called upon crowd-funding to finance UFO investigations and to crack open new vistas of knowledge.
 Another key similarity is the central role played by former intelligence, counter-intelligence and military people in pushing the narrative.
 Note also the role of investigate journalist George Knapp (of Bob Lazar and now Skinwalker fame), Jeremy Corbell (a major mouthpiece for dubious UFO cases, as well as a promoter of Lazar and the Skinwalker mythos), and Leslie Kean (a journalist and author who helped bring the famous US Navy footage into the limelight and who authored a rather credulous book about UFO cases).